 A critical concept for babies and children.
 Today, most babies are born with too many of the less preferred minerals in their enzyme binding sites, or other places in the body.
 This understanding helps explain the epidemics of childhood autism, ADD, ADHD, cancer and other problems of our children today.

 An anti-aging concept.
 As we age, we generally develop more and more nutritional deficiencies.
 This occurs because of our depleted food supply, and because stress and aging often decrease one’s ability to digest food and extract the nutrients from our food.

-As more and more vital minerals are depleted or “burned out” of the body and replaced with less preferred toxic metals, our energy level and health always suffers, until a fatal imbalance or disease ends life completely.
+As more and more vital minerals are depleted or “burned out” of the body and replaced with less preferred toxic metals, our energy level and health always suffers.
+This eventually causes diseases and the death of the body.